On Fire for God

 Paul told Timothy to continue on in his faith.
 Paul knew Timothy would be timid and fearful and he encouraged him in his faith.
 Paul was in his mid thirties and in not that good of health.

 The answer to culture is God.
 Seeing lives being changed from the inside out.

-There was a trunk that that a label on it that said, "Danger Dynamite!"
+There was a trunk that had a label on it that said, "Danger Dynamite!"
 When the trunk was opened, it was found to just be full of junk and nothing of worth.
-Do we have a label on ourselves that is saying, "Danger Dynamite" and if we are opened up from the inside are we going to find out that we are just full of junk?
+Do we have a label on ourselves that is saying, "Danger Dynamite"?
+If we are opened up from the inside, are we going to find out that we are just full of junk?
 What's in your trunk?
 Dynamite or junk?
 We become powerful for God when we learn to be a people of prayer.

 To Be On Fire For God We Need A Sincere Faith

 2 Timothy 1:4-5 ~ "Recalling your tears, I long to see you, so that I may be filled with joy. v.5 I have been reminded of your sincere faith, which first lived in your grandmother Lois and in your mother Eunice and, I am persuaded, now lives in your also."

 Timothy wasn't relying on his Mother or Grandmother's faith, but on his own faith.
 To make it your own and not someone else's is the key.
 What is getting in our way to being on fire for God in our lives?